Habib Azar

-Habib Azar (born October 19, 1979 in Pennsylvania, United States) is an American film, theater and television director based in New York City.
+Habib Azar (born October 19, 1979, in Pennsylvania, United States) is an American film, theater and television director based in New York City.
 He married his wife, Carla Azar, in 2011, and has two children.

 Career

-Eight-time Emmy winner Habib Azar's directing work spans contemporary opera, film and TV.
-Azar specializes in directing and producing multi-camera live performing arts events for broadcast.
-Trained as a composer, he combines musical knowledge, narrative storytelling and the technical capacity to manage live broadcasts.
-He has directed nearly 500 hours of network television.
-Azar has filmed ensembles and performers including Lang Lang, Yo-Yo Ma, Renee Fleming, Itzhak Perlman, Wynton Marsalis, the New York Philharmonic, Staatskapelle Berlin, Merce Cunningham Dance Company, and the Mariinsky Theater Orchestra.
-Azar is also a producer and director for The All-Star Orchestra on PBS.

 Film

 Azar directed the 2018 cinemacast of Marnie for the Metropolitan Opera's Live in HD series.
 Azar directed the Live From Lincoln Center film production of Pipeline, a play by Dominque Morisseau, during its 2017 Off-Broadway run at Lincoln Center Theater's Mitzi E. Newhouse Theater.
-He is the director of the New York Philharmonic’s facebook live series.
+He is the director of the New York Philharmonic's Facebook live series.

-His first feature film Armless for which he both directed and wrote the score was an official selection of the Sundance Film Festival and went on to win awards at festivals around the world.
-Armless is an off-kilter comedy about a man who suffers from body integrity identity disorder.
+His first feature film, Armless is an off-kilter comedy about a man who suffers from body integrity dysphoria.
+The film was selected by the 2010 Sundance Film Festival, as part of a new category for innovative low-budget films.
 His second feature film Saint Janet stars Kelly Bishop and was released by Indie Rights.

 Stage

 Azar's stage work focuses on world premiere and rarely performed contemporary operas.

 He directed the world premiere of the original chamber version of Du Yun's Angel's Bone with the International Contemporary Ensemble commissioned by the Mann Center for the Performing Arts.
 Angel's Bone went on to win the Pulitzer Prize in Music.

-He directed the American stage premiere of Georg Friedrich Haas' ATTHIS in a well-received production that had the heroine bound in duct tape.
+He directed the American stage premiere of Georg Friedrich Haas' ATTHIS in a production that had the heroine bound in duct tape.
 In the climactic scene she stripped naked by violently ripping the duct tape from her body in what the New York Times said 'must be one of the most searingly painful and revealing operatic performances of recent times.'

 His other productions include the world premiere of Lewis Nielson's USW with Opera Cabal of Chicago and the 2007 production of Luigi Nono's rarely performed A Floresta e Jovem e Cheja de Vida with the International Contemporary Ensemble toured the US and Mexico and was the subject of an extended analysis in The Drama Review.

 Azar has directed numerous plays including Gorilla Man at PS122.